aramperes/OneLineReflection/README.md

 _____________________

 In another scenario, you want to execute a static method.
-No context is needed here, we'll leave it to `null`.
+No context is needed here.

 In our `com.example.foo.MyClass` class, we have a static method, `public static void doSomething()`.